 People can be charged with criminal conspiracy if:

-A criminal defense attorney can break down each of these components of conspiracy law.
+Let’s break down each of these components of conspiracy law:

 The agreement to commit a crime is often referred to as the essential component of a conspiracy charge.1